OISF/suricata/doc/userguide/rule-management/rule-reload.rst

 Rule Reloads
 ============

-Suricata can be told to reloads it's rules without restarting.
+Suricata can be told to reload its rules without restarting.

 This works by sending Suricata a signal or by using the unix socket.
 When Suricata is told to reload the rules these are the basic steps it takes: